AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/cloud-activation.md

     There is some information you need to gather before you can connect your database for the third step in the onboarding flow.
 You will be filling in the **Connect your database** page in Step **9**.

-1. Create dedicated MBI User.
+1. Create dedicated[!DNL MBI]User.

     - Create a new user on [https://accounts.magento.com](https://accounts.magento.com).

-    - _Why a new user?_ MBI needs a user added to the project to continuously fetch new data to be transferred to the account's MBI data warehouse.
+    - _Why a new user?_[!DNL MBI]needs a user added to the project to continuously fetch new data to be transferred to the account's[!DNL MBI]data warehouse.
 This user will serve as that connection.
 Adding this user to the project will come in Step **4**.

-    - The reason for having a dedicated MBI user is to prevent the added user from inadvertently being deactivated or deleted and stopping the MBI connection.
+    - The reason for having a dedicated[!DNL MBI]user is to prevent the added user from inadvertently being deactivated or deleted and stopping the[!DNL MBI]connection.

 1. Add the newly created user to the project's primary environment as a `Contributor`.

     ![](../assets/create-account-7.png)

-1. Get your MBI SSH keys.
+1. Get your[!DNL MBI]SSH keys.

-    - Go to the **Connect your database** page of the MBI set up user interface and scroll down to **Encryption settings**.
+    - Go to the **Connect your database** page of the[!DNL MBI]set up user interface and scroll down to **Encryption settings**.

     - For the field **Encryption Type** chose **SSH Tunnel**.

-    - From the dropdown, you can copy and paste the provided MBI Public Key.
+    - From the dropdown, you can copy and paste the provided[!DNL MBI]Public Key.

     ![](../assets/create-account-8.png)

-1. Add your new MBI Public key to the MBI user created in Step **5**.
+1. Add your new[!DNL MBI]Public key to the[!DNL MBI]user created in Step **5**.

     - Go to [https://accounts.magento.cloud/](https://accounts.magento.cloud/).
-Sign in with your account log in information for the new MBI user created.
+Sign in with your account log in information for the new[!DNL MBI]user created.
 Then go to the **Account Settings** tab.

     - Scroll down the page and expand the dropdown for SSH keys.
 Then click **Add a public key**.

     ![](../assets/create-account-9.png)

-    - Add the MBI SSH Public Key from above.
+    - Add the[!DNL MBI]SSH Public Key from above.

     ![](../assets/create-account-10.png)

-1. Provide MBI MySQL credentials.
+1. Provide[!DNL MBI]MySQL credentials.

     - Update your `.magento/services.yaml`